Project Title:

 The Impact

 By positioning executive communication as a driver of public trust and operational clarity, my work helped shift how San Francisco’s leadership engaged with communities, coalitions, and crises.
-I played a key role in amplifying initiatives like the Black Infant Health Program—reshaping outreach to center culturally responsive messaging for historically underserved Black mothers—and the Trauma-Informed Systems of Care program, where our reframed internal narrative directly contributed to a 130% increase in interdepartmental process efficiency across public health and workforce teams.
+I played a key role in amplifying initiatives such as the Black Infant Health Program, reshaping outreach to center culturally responsive messaging for historically underserved Black mothers.
+This included integrating Dr. Joy DeGruy’s Post-Traumatic Slave Syndrome framework, highlighting intergenerational trauma and resilience to design communications that honored lived experience while advancing maternal health equity.